 Nashville Tech does not discriminate in any form against students, employees, or applicants on the basis of race, sex, national origin, religion, age or disability.
-This discriminatory policy and practice extends to cover ail educational programs and activities conducted by Nashville State Technical Institute.
+This discriminatory policy and practice extends to cover all educational programs and activities conducted by Nashville State Technical Institute.
 Procedures for filing grievances can be obtained from the college's Affirmative Action Officer.

-AÇADEMIC PROGRAMS
+ACADEMIC PROGRAMS

-Major Concentrations \ Within Major Length of Two-Year Program One-Year
+Major Concentrations Within Major Length o Two-Year f Program One-Year

 Architectural Engineering Technology A.A.S

 Automation-Robotics Technology A.A.S.

 Automotive Service Technology A.A.S.

 Business Management Financial Services Management Small Business Administration A.A.S.

 Civil & Construction Engineering Technology A.A.S.

 Communications Technology A.A.S.

 Computer Accounting Technology Accounting Information Systems Microcomputer Applications A.A.S.

 Computer Information Systems Mainframe Microcomputer A.A.S.

 Computer Technology A.A.S.

 Electrical Engineering Technology A.A.S.

 Electrical Maintenance Technical Certificate

 Electronic Engineering Technology A.A.S.

 General Technology Business Technical A.A.S.

 Industrial Engineering Technology A.A.S.

 Mechanical Engineering Technology A.A.S.

 Occupational Therapy Assistant Technology A.A.S.

-Office Administration Administrative Legal A.A.S
+Office Administation Administrative Legal Medical A.A.S.

 Photography Technical Certificate

 Police Science Technology Police Administration Corrections Management A.A.S

 Surgical Technology Technical Certificate

 Visual Communications Graphic Design Photography A.A.S.

-ACADEMIC CALENDAR 1995-96
+ACADEMIC CALENDAR 1996 - 97